-OUR FULL ENVIRONMENTAL FOOTPRINT In FY2022/3, Syncona made a commitment to publish its full portfolio carbon footprint for the first time.
+OUR FULL ENVIRONMENTAL FOOTPRINT

+In FY2022/3, Syncona made a commitment to publish its full portfolio carbon footprint for the first time.
 This incorporates its enhanced Scope 3 footprint, including category 1 emissions (purchased goods and services) and category 15 (investments).
-In doing so Syncona has engaged with 11 of its portfolio companies to collect data which has enabled a more accurate projection of Syncona's overall footprint3.
+In doing so Syncona has engaged with 11 of its portfolio companies to collect data which has enabled a more accurate projection of Syncona's overall footprint.

+Glo bal emissions (FY2022/3)

+Scope 1-3 emissions as repo for SECR (limited Scope 3) orted

+Market based 192.6

+Location based 203.8

-Scope 1-3 emissions as reported for SECR (limited Scope 3) Market based 192.6 Location based Scope 3 category 1 (purchased goods and services) Total emissions excluding paper and 501.6 water supply (included in SECR report) Scope 3 category 15 (investments)4 Total emissions 17.207.3 Total (market based) 17.901.5 17,912.6 Total (location based)
+Scope 3 category 1 (purchased goods and servi ces)

+Total emissions, excluding paper and water supply (included in SECR report) 501.6

+Scope 3 category 15 (investi ments)

+Total emissions 17,207.3

+Total (market based) 17,901.5

+Total (location based) 17,912.6